 The bar has bean bags and cold beer and is a great place to start a night out.
 The dorm room is clean, with aircon.
 There’s also a ‘no lights on’ rule after 9 pm at night (there are small night lights above each bed) which means you avoid being disturbed by people partying even later than you!
 There are also private bungalows set back from the main road.

 La Boheme: Another hostel from the La Boheme family, this one lives up to all the bohemian expectations… Imagine communal areas scattered with giant beanbags perfect for lounging, simple clean dormitories and private rooms, which all come complete with their famous free breakfast of pancakes and fresh fruit and bottomless cups of coffee.
 But it’s the staff that make La Boheme truly special.
-Prices start from 135,000 IDR per night.
+Prices start at 135,000 IDR per night.
 Read the full review of La Boheme Gili T on our Best Hostels page.

 Gili Castle (formerly know as Gili Backpackers): If you’re looking for fun, then Gili Castle is the place to stay.
 With a climbing wall, jumping tower, huge chill-out zone, a swimming pool and air-conditioned three-bed dorms, it’s a backpacker hotspot (that’s cool at night!).

 Wrap A Snapper: Bungalows are again set back from the main road, behind the restaurant.
 Accommodation includes free breakfast (the food is amazing).
 Staff are pleasant and also provide a laundry service.